 For more information about applying to freshman honors, visit the Texas Admissions page.

 If you are interested in joining the Turing Scholars Honors Program and have excelled in your current CS and math courses at UT, please consider the following options:

 Join the Turing Scholars program

-Current entry-level CS majors may apply for admission to the Turing Scholars Honors Program by submitting this online application, and then emailing a resume to the address on the online application.
-Applications will be accepted beginning December 1 through December 15 for students wanting to begin the program in Spring 2019.
-Successful applicants will be placed in honors courses as appropriate for their background.
+Current CS majors can apply for admission to the Turing Scholars Honors Program at the end of each semester by submitting an online application and then emailing a resume to the address on the online application.
+Applications will be accepted through December 25, 2023 for students wanting to begin the program in Spring 2024.

 Enroll in individual honors courses

-You may fill out a request for each CS honors course that you wish to take.
-Separate requests are needed because the forms are evaluated by the individual faculty members who teach the course.
-In some cases, faculty may ask you to also make an appointment for a brief interview.
+To apply, you should submit a separate request for each CS honors course that you wish to take, since the decisions are made by the individual faculty members who teach the course.
+In some cases, faculty may ask you to also make an appointment for an interview.